 A proactive, data-driven approach to disruption and crisis can significantly mitigate their impact on any business.
 When run through an AI platform, real-time data about inventory, demand, projections, alternate supplies, alternate routes, and delivery methods can help companies create contingency plans.

 But digital twins can be used for more than contingency plans and emergencies.
-Digital twins can be used to continuously improve performance in warehouses and dispatch centers as well as transportation by identifying comprehensive data and mixing real-time models with historical data.
+A logistics software development company can utilize digital twins to continuously improve performance in warehouses and dispatch centers, as well as in transportation, by identifying comprehensive data and mixing real-time models with historical data.

 Instead of running corner case scenarios, we can simulate changes to our live operations and test and evaluate the outcome before they are implemented in real life.
 It’s a way to minimize risks when we are planning to update our processes.